rrd108/api-token-authenticator/README.md

   }
 ```

-3. In your `apiTokenAuthenticator.php` file you should define this passwordHasher array.
+3. In your `config/apiTokenAuthenticator.php` file you should define this passwordHasher array.

 ```php
 return [